quiddihub/dojono-form/README.md

 an logo.svg file
 an manifest.json file
-an norton-ssl.svg file that alerts the user that the form is protected through norton other files include:
+an norton-ssl.svg file that alerts the user that the form is protected through norton

+other files include:

 an application-rejected.html and an application-success.html file.
-an decline-flexy.html that alerts the user that there applicaton has been rejected an progress-bar.html that stores the progress bar -an form.html that stores the form element
+an decline-flexy.html that alerts the user that there applicaton has been rejected